All Your Fault: Pt. 2

 All Your Fault: Pt.
-2 is the third EP by American singer Bebe Rexha.
-It was released on August 11, 2017, as the follow-up to her second EP released in February of the same year, All Your Fault: Pt.
+2 is the third EP by American singer-songwriter Bebe Rexha.
+It was released on August 11, 2017, by Warner Bros.
+Records, as the follow-up to her second EP released in February of the same year, All Your Fault: Pt.
 1. It features guest appearances from Gucci Mane, 2 Chainz, Lil Wayne, Kranium and Florida Georgia Line.
 The EP's lead single, "The Way I Are (Dance with Somebody)", was released earlier on May 19, 2017.
 The second single, "Meant to Be" released on October 24, peaked at number two on the Billboard Hot 100, and at number one on the Billboard Hot Country Songs chart.

 Background

 Following the announcement of an expected release date of May 2017 and several delays and pushbacks, Bebe Rexha announced All Your Fault: Pt.
 2 on June 29, 2017, and revealed its cover art.
 Louis Tomlinson's single in collaboration with Rexha and Digital Farm Animals, "Back to You", was initially rumored to appear on the EP.
 The EP was made available for pre-order on June 30, 2017.

 "I Got Time" was intended to be titled as "What I Want" because of possible confusion with Rexha's previous single "I Got You", however days before the release, Rexha had changed her mind and returned to the original name.